Table of Contents

 Growing Syringa Vulgaris

-While lilac blooms the sweet scent lures moths like our many daytime sphinx spp.
+While lilac blooms the sweet scent lures moths like our many daytime Sphinx spp.
 Butterflies including skippers, and various bees will flock to it.
 It’s a popular nectar source, that’s for sure!
+And I spotted my first bee moth on a lilac hedge.

 There are plenty of sweet smelling, more beneficial native plants too.
 A similar native being New Jersey Tea (ceanothus americanus) – a plant featured here and more recently in our pollinator diaries.
 It’s sometimes called “wild lilac”.